lrscy/lrscy.github.io/source/_posts/DeepLearningNotes-NNandDL.md

 Almost all materials in this note come from courses' videos.
 The note combines knowledge from course and some of my understanding of these konwledge.
 I've reorganized the structure of the whole course according to my understanding.
 Thus, it doesn't strictly follow the order of videos.

+In this note, I will keep all function, equation vectorized (without for loop) as far as possible.

 If you want to read the notes which strictly follows the course, here are some recommendations:
 - [mbadry1's notes on Github](https://github.com/mbadry1/DeepLearning.ai-Summary)
 - [ppant's notes on Github](https://github.com/ppant/deeplearning.ai-notes)